 1. RC transmitter

 Though the flight controller can autonomously control the UAV, it is generally a good idea to have a UAV control RC transmitter if something goes wrong and you can fly it manually.
 The choice of the best transmitter depends on UAV complexity.
 A handheld transmitter is often sufficient, but it is best to have a base station to help with all controls for larger vehicles.
 Senders are assessed on their number of channels.
 The number of transmission channels relates to the number of separate signals that a transmitter can transmit.
 The more complex your UAV, the more transmitters you need.
-Normally a 7-channel radio is suitable for most UAVs.
+Usually a 7-channel radio is suitable for most UAVs.
 Also, it is a good idea to check if the radio includes a 3-point switch or variable knob when searching for UAV transmitters.
 Most autopilots have to switch between different modes of flight.
 The transmitter is usually supplied with a receiver to be synced.
-This is usually a very simple process, which can be accomplished as easily as pressing a button.
+This is often a straightforward process, which can be accomplished as easily as pressing a button.

 2. Multirotor frame

-The frame is an important part of the aircraft, as the UAV must be light enough to take off, but strong enough to support the whole structure.
+The frame is an essential part of the aircraft, as the UAV must be light enough to take off, but strong enough to support the whole structure.
 Personal frameworks are not advisable.
 UAVs have their own flight dynamics and structural integrity, and designers first find it difficult to understand exactly what is needed.
 Many frames are to be purchased and highly recommended and tested.
 Many different frames, each with different purposes, are to be selected.
 The quadcopter is the most common frame.
 But for heavier loads, we have Hexacopter and Octocopter.
 We’ve got the Tricopter for a different look.

 A Hexacopter is a UAV with six arms, but the motors can be used on a Tricopter frame.
 If designed in this way, the configuration is called Y6.
-If one of the Hexaxopter motors usually goes out, the other motors can compensate for it and improve its safety.
+If one of the Hexacopter motors usually goes out, the other motors can compensate for it and improve its safety.
 The use of more motors creates more elevation that enables the drone to lift heavier payloads, but the drawback is usually more costly.

 The Octocopter has the same benefits as the Hexacopter.
 Since there are more motors, it can lift heavier payloads and recover from a failed motor better than a Hexacopter.
-The Octocopter is also more expensive.
-Another version of an Octocoter which calls X8 the same advantages and disadvantages as an average Octocopter can also be added to a quadcopter.
+Octocopter is also more expensive.
+Another version of an Octocopter which calls X8 the same advantages and disadvantages as an average Octocopter can also be added to a quadcopter.

 3. Motors/speed controller

 The motors have an enormous impact on the flight time and how heavy a UAV can be.
 It is highly recommended that all rotors use the same motor type to perform the same work.
-Although all motors are the same, their speed can still vary and can still be controlled by a flight controller later mentioned.
+Although all motors are the same, their speed can still vary and can even be controlled by a flight controller later mentioned.

 DC motors are the most common UAV motors in use because a battery pack provides a DC current, making DC motors the best choice.
-The key factor to look at while looking for a motor is the KV rating which determines how quickly it rotates on a given voltage.
+The critical factor to look at while looking for a motor is the KV rating which determines how quickly it rotates on a given voltage.
 The desired KV of a multirotor UAV is between 500-1000 KV.

-Propellers are clove-like blades to create different air pressure.
+Propellers are clove like blades to create different air pressure.
 When in motion, they cut the air, creating a pressure difference between rotors top and bottom.
-The upper side has a low pressure, causing the drone to lift into the air.
+The upper side has low pressure, causing the drone to lift into the air.
 There are different types of propellers in terms of size and materials used.
 The majority are made of plastic, but the more expensive and the smaller drones are made of carbon fiber.
 Propellers continue to evolve.
 They are responsible for the direction and motion of the drone.
-Therefore, it is important to ensure that each propeller is in good condition before flying your drone.
+Therefore, it is essential to ensure that each propeller is in good condition before flying your drone.